GoogleCloudPlatform/nodejs-docs-samples/README.md

         cd bigquery/

-1. Install the sample's dependencies (see the README for the sample):
+1. Install the sample's dependencies (see the sample's README for details):

         npm install